rishi420/ExpandableTableView/README.md

 ## Setup

-Uses Xcode 8
+Latest code uses Xcode 8 <br>
-for Xcode 7.2 download older release from https://github.com/rishi420/ExpandableTableView/releases
+For Xcode 7.2 download older release from https://github.com/rishi420/ExpandableTableView/releases

 Simply drag and drop the "ExpandableTableView" directory in your project.
 This directory has 4 files.